QuarkNerd/blog/rcaulcott-cooper/_posts/2015-09-09-internProject2015.md

 ]
  {% endhighlight %}

-A collection of transactions over a period of time.
+In comparison to the websocket, this is a collection of transactions over a period of time.
 While this wasn’t in itself an incredibly challenging task, it highlighted the difference between the coding we’d previously done and what was expected in a professional environment.

 We began by writing a large class which did everything, including the logic for combining individual transactions into OHLC form and combining this with the historic data, along with caching the results of historic API calls.